A walk between the mountains and the ocean.

 Overnight with breakfast and dinner in Saint-Jean-Pied-de-Port.

 Today you will reach Col d’Ispeguy (transfer ca. 35 minutes, included) and start your itinerary here.
 You will enjoy very beautiful views of the magnificent Pyrenees: this is the kingdom of Griffon vultures.
 From here you have a choice between several routes to Bidarray, most of them unchallenging.
 Alternatively, there is an easy walking route between SaintMartin-de-Arrosa and Bidarray.
 Bidarray is today’s final destination, a lovely little village nestled in a green valley, along the River Nive.
 No matter which route you choose: this is going to be an unforgettable day.
-You stay at the cosy, authentic, family run Hotel ** You can upgrade to a the wonderfully located ***** hotel with its own estate, heated swimming pool, sauna and Michelin starred restaurant, all offering panoramic views, then do contact us for the supplement.
+You stay at the cosy, authentic, family run Hotel.

-Overnight stay with breakfast and dinner in Bidarray.
+Overnight stay with breakfast picnic for day 3 and dinner in Bidarray.